root-project/web/for_developers/doxygen/index.md

 ## How to generate locally the doxygen documentation
 Developers can generate the documentation locally to review the results of their changes before committing them to the repository.
-The process is as follows:
+First compile and install ROOT, then the process is as follows:

 {% highlight sh %}
 $ cd <root_sources>/documentation/doxygen
-$ source <root_sources>/bin/thisroot.sh
+$ source <root_install_location>/bin/thisroot.sh
 $ make
 {% endhighlight %}